Alpaca Raises $150 Million At A $1.15B Valuation To Build The Global Standard For Brokerage Infrastructure

 Alpaca does not make any representation that its products or services are Shariah-compliant.

-This is not an offer, solicitation of an offer, or advice to buy or sell securities or open a brokerage account in any jurisdiction where Alpaca Securities is not registered or licensed, as applicable.
+This is not an offer, solicitation of an offer, or advice to buy or sell securities or cryptocurrencies or open a brokerage account or cryptocurrency account in any jurisdiction where Alpaca Securities or Alpaca Crypto, respectively, are not registered or licensed, as applicable.

 All investments involve risk; for more information, please see our Disclosure Library.